AryanilAD/Colon_Cancer_Prediction_Model/README.md

 # Colon Cancer Prediction Model

-This project aims to build a machine learning model for predicting types of colon cancer using two datasets merged on a common identifier.
-Each step of the process is explained in detail, from data loading and preprocessing to model training, evaluation, and testing on unseen data.
+This project involves developing a machine learning model to predict a continuous target variable related to colon cancer metrics.
+It integrates data from two separate datasets, performs extensive data preprocessing, and applies predictive modeling to evaluate the effectiveness of various machine learning algorithms.
+The project follows a structured workflow that includes data loading, merging, transformation, feature selection, model training, evaluation, and testing on unseen data.
+Key steps are illustrated with screenshots to enhance clarity.

 ## Table of Contents
 - [Project Overview](#project-overview)